 The end of the school year is always the best time to celebrate the amazing hard work and dedication of our teachers.
-And what better way to do that than by throwing a party just for them.
-While our mothers’ day out has been on break for a few weeks now (THANKFULLY starts back up next week), I wanted to share the simple but delicious lunch that a few grateful moms and I quickly put together to honor our teachers.
+And what better way to do that than by throwing a party just for them?
+To make it easier for you to spread the gratitude, I wanted to share the simple but delicious lunch that a few appreciative moms and I put together to honor our teachers when the girls were in Mothers’ Day Out.

-Because we don’t have room mothers, the teachers and director of our program handle everything–holiday parties, popsicles on the playground, arts and crafts, etc. Thanks to the power of social media, I was able to quickly connect with a few of the mothers in Frances and Ellie’s classes to start a conversation about whether they would be interested in doing something.
+Because we didn’t have room mothers, the teachers and director of our program handled everything–holiday parties, popsicles on the playground, arts and crafts, etc. Thanks to the power of social media, I was able to quickly connect with a few of the mothers in Frances and Ellie’s classes to start a conversation about whether they would be interested in doing something for teacher appreciation week.
 The response was a resounding and unanimous YES and another mother was able to add in more moms so that we had around 10 people contributing.
 In a matter of literally a day, we had a menu and a plan.
+Working together, it was a breeze, and yet it meant so much.

-Double portion of Baby Blue Salad, Grilled Chicken, and Company Pasta Salad
+Baby Blue Salad, Grilled Chicken, and Company Pasta Salad for 12

 A note about the recipes…